biyunwu/biyunwu.github.io/_posts/2018-02-19-coursera-versus-udacity.md

     - Beginner
 ---

 > Conclusion: The two platforms can be regarded as quite different approaches that help beginners to step into the industry.
-It depnets on your expectation and time span to decide which approach suits you better.
+It depends on your expectation and time span to decide which approach suits you better.

 ## Background
 Last year, when I decided to begin my career in programming, I took some Computer Science courses including C++ in college.
 I found that it was very easy to forget what I learned through traditional lectures in classroom.
 Following the advice of a programmer friend, I shifted to Coursera and Udacity, and also explored some other online platforms on the market.
 Certainly, there are some other peers like Edx, Udemy, etc. I simply choose Coursera and Udacity as two categorial representitives here in order to compare their pros and cons for beginners who are confused as I was when facing the similar dilemma.